emma-33/holbertonschool-binary_trees/README.md

 Function 27 : searches for a value in a Binary Search Tree
 Function 28 : searches for a value in a Binary Search Tree
 Function 37 : checks if a binary tree is a max binary heap
+Function 38 : inserts a value in a max binary heap